basham/swit-workshop-a11y/slides.md

 4. Robust

 Notes:
-There are four principles.
 The first three question if a piece of content can be seen, used, and understood by a user.
 The fourth questions if it can can be reliably interpreted by assistive technologies.